Gluten-Free Spoon Salad Recipe

 This is my favorite flavor combo but feel free to experiment.
 I have found certain things don’t work too well.
 Onions are too strong and overpower it all, mushrooms and tomatoes become soggy.
 Baby spinach seems to get too watery but the big leaf stuff is okay.
 I like to add fresh avocado when I eat it.
 I never mix it into the whole batch.
 I make this with all-organic whenever possible.

 I like to dress salad with a combo of fresh lime juice and flax seed oil or my Lemon Tahini Dressing and garnish with a few crumbles of feta cheese, chopped avocado and some raw pumpkin seeds.
 YUM!
 It is a meal in itself.

 Wash and dry the vegetables very well.
 Remove the ribs from the kale, Swiss chard and beet greens.
-Process in batches, keeping like vegetables with like – i.e. leafy greens and herbs together, carrots and beets together, zucchinis by themselves.
+Process in a food processor in batches, keeping like vegetables with like – i.e. leafy greens and herbs together, carrots and beets together, zucchinis by themselves.

-Put into a huge bowl, stock pot or even your sink and mix well.
+Put into a huge bowl, stock pot or even your (very clean) sink and mix well.

 Store in the fridge in large plastic storage bags or a big bowl, covered.
 Keep for 4 to 5 days.
 Don’t be worried if you see some liquid at the bottom.
 Really drying the greens especially will cut down on this but some leakage will occur from the beets.

 Dress individual servings with the dressing of your choice at the time of serving.